rmruano/3HeadedMonkey/README.md

 - Socketio for the websockets server
 - A small REST server
-- Protocol buffers messaging
-- Communication with a backend TCP server to read friends
+- Communication with a backend TCP server to read friends w/protocol buffers
 - Statsd metrics to track usage

 Please be noticed that this server was built just to test performance, so, it has not received the love it deserves.